Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Denver's games this year have hit the over on one of five set point totals (20%).

-- Denver is 2-0 against the spread and 2-0 overall this season when the team puts up more than 24 points.
+- Denver is 2-0 against the spread and 2-0 overall in games when it puts up more than 24 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Raiders.